cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 # import required Java packages into the created JVM view
 jpsBaseLibGW.importPackages(a_jpsBaseLibGW_view,'uk.ac.cam.cares.jps.base.util.*')

-# create a FileUtil instance in order to access its non static methods
+# create a FileUtil instance to access its non-static methods
 # compare it with the KGRouter example, where there was no need to add
 # () brackets to the router, so we were only retrieving the KGRouter class
 FileUtil = a_jpsBaseLibGW_view.FileUtil()